 Situated in front of the Old Church, the oldest building in the city, it is the first and only such monument anywhere.

-Opening May 14, 2016, A’DAM Lookout is Amsterdam’s only publicly accessible observation deck.
+A’DAM Lookout is Amsterdam’s only publicly accessible observation deck.

-You’ll have fantastic, 360° panoramic views of Amsterdam and surroundings.
+It provides spectacular, 360° panoramic views of Amsterdam and surroundings.

 Located in a former church, Paradiso is known as Amsterdam’s Pop Temple — one of Holland’s foremost live music venues.

 It offers an eclectic mix of music: jazz, fusion, garage, ska, latin, funk, soul… The hall has been filled with Maroccan dance music, an Elvis Presley Church Service, and even some contemporary classical music.

 The Nieuwmarkt is one of Amsterdam’s most popular squares, dominated by a castle-like former city gate.

 The square is lined by two dozen cafés, restaurants and coffeeshops, and has a relaxed, family-friendly atmosphere.

 Damrak is the main street that leads from Amsterdam Central Station, where most tourists arrive, to Dam square in the center of the medieval town.

 This lively street, lined with centuries-old monuments, so-so bars, and gaudy souvenir shops, Damrak — which is in the middle of a makeover — offer a preview of what Amsterdam has to offer.